 Day 2 | Chantilly

-The second day of this road trip in Northern France is dedicated to the Domain of Chantilly, which includes the Great Stables, the Château of Chantilly surrounded by beautiful gardens, and the forest.
+The second day of this road trip in Northern France is dedicated to visiting the Domain of Chantilly, which includes the Great Stables, the Château of Chantilly its surrounding gardens, and the forest.

 Morning at the Great Stables

 Start the day by visiting the impressive Great Stables of Chantilly.
-Built by the prince of Condé, a horse passionate, this awesome building is like a palace for the horses!
+Built by the Prince of Condé, a horse lover, this remarkable building is like a palace for horses!

-The Great Stables host today the (very interesting) Horse Museum and a prestigious dressage center for horses.
-Some of the world’s best (and most expensive) horses are training here in Chantilly.
+Today, the Great Stables host the (fascinating) Horse Museum and a prestigious international dressage center.
+Some of the world’s best (and most expensive) horses are trained here in Chantilly.

 Lunch and Afternoon at Château de Chantilly

-After visiting the Great Stables, walk to the Château de Chantilly, where you can also have lunch in the Capitanerie, the on-site restaurant.
-The Capitanerie serves a simple, refined menu using fresh produce under the vaults of the 17th-century kitchens, famous for the majestic dinners organized by François Vatel, steward of the Prince of Condé.
+After visiting the Great Stables, walk to the Château de Chantilly (a short 10 min walk), where you can also have lunch in the Capitanerie, the on-site restaurant.
+The Capitanerie serves a simple, refined menu prepared under the vaults of the 17th-century kitchens, which were famous for the exquisite dinners organized by François Vatel, steward of the Prince of Condé.

-When you finish the visit inside, go for a stroll around the beautiful French-style gardens.
-These gardens were designed by André le Notre – the famous landscape designer author of the Versailles Gardens.
-Enjoy the gardens and the water features, perhaps with a coffee break (topped with chantilly cream!) in one of the park’s guinguette.
+When you finish visiting the interior, go for a stroll around the beautiful French-style gardens.
+These gardens were designed by André le Notre – the famous landscape gardener who designed the Versailles Gardens.
+Enjoy the gardens and the water features, perhaps with a coffee break (topped with chantilly cream) in one of the park’s guinguettes (open-air cafés).

 Day 3 | Compiègne

-Day 3 of this road trip in Northern France is dedicated to Compiègne, another interesting city in the Oise department.
-Compiègne is best known for the Imperial Château, its beautiful forest, and the Armistice Museum.
+Day 3 of this road trip in Northern France visits Compiègne, where you will spend one night.
+Compiègne is another interesting city in the Oise department, best known for the Imperial Château, its beautiful forest, and the Armistice Museum.

 Morning Stroll in Compiègne

-Visit Compiègne, which in the 18th century became a royal and imperial city when the castle was built.
-The city has a pretty old center with an interesting town hall and some medieval houses.
+Visit Compiègne, which in the 18th century became a royal and imperial city when the Palace was built.
+The city has a beautiful old center with an interesting town hall and several medieval houses.

-The city’s main sight is the Royal Castle, where King Louis XV, King Louis XVI, and the Emperors Napoleon I and Napoleon III spent time in succession, transforming the castle into a bastion of power.
+Compiègne’s main sight is the Royal Palace, where King Louis XV, King Louis XVI, and the Emperors Napoleon I and Napoleon III all spent time successively transforming the castle into a bastion of power.

-Explore its lavishly decorated rooms and halls and visit its surrounding gardens.
-Then, have lunch in Compiègne, before heading to the forest.
-You can improvise a picnic in the park (the entrance, located on the right of the palace, is free), with views over the palace.
+Explore the Palace’s lavishly decorated rooms and halls and visit its surrounding gardens.
+Then, have lunch in Compiègne before heading to the forest.

 Afternoon at Musée de l’Armistice

-After lunch drive to the Forest of Compiègne to visit the Armistice Museum.
-This small museum was built in the Armistice Clearing, a historic location world-renowned for having hosted two important events that forever changed world history.
+After lunch, drive to the Forest of Compiègne to visit the Armistice Museum.
+This small museum was built in the Armistice Clearing, the historic location that marked the end of the First World War.

-Here, you will be able to visit a replica of the emblematic carriage of the 1918 and 1940 Armistices and learn more about this interesting chapter of our history from the 1919 Treaty of Versailles to the final fate of the Armistice Carriage at the end of WWII.
+Here, you will be able to visit a replica of the 1918 and 1940 Armistices’ emblematic carriage and learn more about this interesting chapter of our history from the 1919 Treaty of Versailles (First World War) to the final fate of the Armistice Carriage at the end of Second World War.

 We found this museum very interesting.
-There were no war victims in this area of the forest so unlike other war sites like the D-Day landing beaches this is not a sad place to visit.
+There were no war victims in this forest area, so unlike other war sites like the D-Day landing beaches, this is not a sad place to visit.

-After the visit, enjoy a stroll through the forest.
-We had our bicycles with us so it was easy to go to Avenue des Beaux Monts for the best viewpoint of the forest.
-At the end of the perspective, there’s the Imperial Château of Compiègne.
+After your visit to the museum, enjoy a stroll through the forest.
+We had our bicycles with us, so it was easy to go to Avenue des Beaux Monts for the best viewpoint of the Imperial Château of Compiègne.

 Day 4 | Pierrefonds – Paris

-The first construction was built in the 14th century but the current château dates back to the 19th century when the emperor Napoleon III decided to rebuild it and use it as an imperial residence.
-To do so, he hired the architect Viollet-le-Duc who restored the château in ruins and added a bit of his fantasy.
+The first castle was built in the 14th century.
+The current château dates back to the 19th century when the emperor Napoleon III decided to rebuild it and use it as an imperial residence.
+To do so, he hired the architect Viollet-le-Duc who restored the château from ruins and added a bit of his fantasy.

 Visit the château and enjoy a stroll around the town before driving back to Paris.